amackay/honours_project/README.md

-# honours_project
+# Honours project

-Supplementary materials for my 2023 honours project
+This repository will contain supplementary materials for my 2023 honours project.